ssube/feedme/README.md

 - 0GB VRAM minimum, everything can run on CPU (64GB main memory recommended).
 - 32GB VRAM recommended for SDXL and Mistral (2x16GB GPUs works well).
 - 64GB VRAM recommended for hires and Mixtral (1x24GB + 1x40GB, for example).
-- 96GB VRAM recommended for Smaug and other Qwen 2-based models (1x16GB + 1x80GB, for example).
+- 96GB VRAM recommended for Smaug and other Qwen-based models (1x16GB + 1x80GB, for example).

 Smaller models like Mistral should produce a post every 3-5 minutes, depending on GPU performance and success rate of the ensemble voting.